Skip to main content

 What if my prior is wrong?

 With enough data, the prior washes out.
-A "wrong" prior slows convergence but doesn't block it.
-Sensitivity analysis helps you see how much the prior affects your conclusions at your current sample size.
+A poor prior slows convergence but does not block it.
+Sensitivity analysis shows whether the prior is still steering the result or whether the data has effectively taken over at your current sample size.

 Why is the credible interval asymmetric?